 Liquidity: The Company's consolidated financial statements have been prepared and presented on a basis assuming it continues as a going concern.
-During the years ended December 31, 2021, and 2020 and through March 31, 2022, the Company incurred losses from operations and net cash outflows from operating activities as disclosed in the consolidated statements of operations and cash flows, respectively.
-As of March 31, 2022, the Company had an accumulated deficit of \$257.4 million and it expects to incur losses for the immediate future.
+During the years ended December 31, 2021, and 2020 and through September 30, 2022, the Company incurred losses from operations and net cash outflows from operating activities as disclosed in the consolidated statements of operations and cash flows, respectively.
+As of September 30, 2022, the Company had an accumulated deficit of \$265.5 million and it expects to incur losses in the immediate future.
 To date, the Company has been funded by equity financings, and although the Company believes that it will be able to successfully fund its operations, there can be no assurance that it will be able to do so or that it will ever operate profitably.

-The Company became a revenue generating company after acquiring the Aquadex Business in August 2016.
-The Company expects to incur additional losses in the near-term as it grows the Aquadex Business, including investments in expanding its sales and marketing capabilities, purchasing inventory, manufacturing components, and complying with the requirements related to being a U.S. public company.
+The Company became a revenue-generating company after acquiring the Aquadex Business in August 2016.
+The Company expects to incur additional losses in the near term as it grows the Aquadex Business, including investments in expanding its sales and marketing capabilities, purchasing inventory, manufacturing components, and complying with the requirements related to being a U.S. public company.
 To become and remain profitable, the Company must succeed in expanding the adoption and market acceptance of the Aquadex System.
-This will require the Company to succeed in training personnel at hospitals and in outpatient care settings, and effectively and efficiently manufacturing, marketing and distributing the Aquadex System and related components.
+This will require the Company to succeed in training personnel at hospitals and in outpatient care settings and in effectively and efficiently manufacturing, marketing and distributing the Aquadex System and related components.
 There can be no assurance that the Company will succeed in these activities, and it may never generate revenues sufficient to achieve profitability.

-During 2021 and through March 31, 2022, the Company closed on underwritten public equity offerings for aggregate net proceeds of approximately \$27.9 million after deducting the underwriting discounts and commissions and other costs associated with the offerings.
+During 2021, the Company closed on underwritten public equity offerings for aggregate net proceeds of approximately \$27.9 million after deducting the underwriting discounts and commissions and other costs associated with the offerings.
 In addition, during 2021 we received approximately \$1,300 in proceeds from the exercise of investor warrants.
 See Note 3-Stockholders' Equity for additional related disclosure.
 The Company will require additional funding to grow its Aquadex Business, which may not be available on terms favorable to the Company, or at all.
 The Company may receive those funds from the proceeds from future warrant exercises, issuances of equity securities, or other financing transactions.
+Should warrant exercises not materialize or future capital raising be unsuccessful, the Company may not be able to continue as a going concern.
+No adjustments have been made relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company not continue as a going concern.

-The Company believes that its existing capital resources will be sufficient to support its operating plan through June 30, 2023.
+The Company believes that its existing capital resources will be sufficient to support its operating plan through December 31, 2023.
 However, the Company may seek to raise additional capital to support its growth or other strategic initiatives through debt, equity or a combination thereof.
-There can be no assurance we will be successful in raising additional capital.
+There can be no assurance the Company will be successful in raising additional capital.

-Revenue Recognition: The Company recognizes revenue in accordance with Accounting Standards Codification, Topic 606, Revenue from Contracts with Customers, which the Company adopted effective January 1, 2018.
+Revenue Recognition: The Company recognizes revenue in accordance with Accounting Standards Codification, Topic 606, Revenue from Contracts with Customers.
 Accordingly, the Company recognizes revenue when its customers obtain control of its products or services, in an amount that reflects the consideration that the Company expects to receive in exchange for those goods and services.
 See Note 2 - Revenue Recognition below for additional disclosures.
-For the three months ended March 31, 2022, two customers represented 14% and 10% of net sales.
-For the three months ended March 31, 2021, three customers represented 16%, 13% and 12% of net sales.
+For the three months ended September 30, 2022, one customer represented 12% of net sales.
+For the nine months ended September 30, 2022, two customers each represented 13% and 10% of net sales.
+For the three months ended September 30, 2021, two customers represented 12% and 11% of net sales.